-What else speaks Italian than a mildly tangy tomato sauce.
-This Marinara Sauce recipe is the perfect companion to my Arancini Recipe or to a plate of pasta or gnocchi.
+What else speaks Italian than a mildly tangy easy homemade Marinara Sauce recipe.
 This sauce is so easy and simple to make and tastes great.

 In fact, this Marinara Sauce is so incredibly easy to make that after you make it once, you won't need to refer to this recipe ever again!
 (Although I really hope that you do return.
 LOL!)